Muneer44/CloudHoneynet/README.md

 - <ins>**Threat Mapping with Workbooks:**</ins> Using Azure Sentinel's workbooks, I transformed threat data into maps that outlines the origin of attacks.
 This provides a comprehensive overview of the threat landscape.

-- <ins>**Incident Response Simulation:**</ins> Simulated incident response on triggered alerts by analyzing the collected data, identifying attack vectors, and applying appropriate mitigation strategies by developing a sample Playbook based on *NIST 800-61 - Incident Response* guidelines.
+- <ins>**Incident Response Simulation:**</ins> Simulated incident response on triggered alerts by analyzing the collected data, identifying attack vectors, and applying appropriate mitigation strategies by developing a sample Playbook based around *NIST 800-61 - Incident Response* guidelines.

 - <ins>**Baseline and Remediation Metric Comparison:**</ins> Observed the environment for 24 hours in its vulnerable state, capturing essential security metrics as a baseline for comparison against the 24-hour metrics of the environment after implementing remediation measures.